-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

 Homeless services in Dalton are delivered through a community-based network of organizations that collaborate to help homeless families and individuals move toward self-sufficiency.
 In rural Georgia, the homeless population can be more difficult to see than in more urban areas.
-The Balance of State Continuum of Care utilizes a service-based methodology for the PIT count.
-This service-based methodology utilizes surveys collected at locations where individuals and families experiencing homelessness are seeking services, such as a day center, food bank, public library, or other service provider.
-For the 2017 PIT count, surveys were collected from January 24th through the 31st, but respondents were asked about where they were sleeping on the night of January 23rd.
-Several agencies assisted in conducting the PIT count.
+The Balance of State Continuum of Care conducted a physical count of the homeless on the night of January 28, 2019.
 Teams reached out to unsheltered homeless persons to assess needs and direct them to the appropriate care and resources.
-The information collected during canvassing is used to build a regression model that predicts the rate of homelessness in the counties in which no count was completed.
-This prediction model is used for estimating the unsheltered homeless population and the imminently homeless population.
-According to the 2017 PIT, Whitfield County had a total of 123 homeless persons.
+According to the 2019 PIT, the City of Dalton had a total of 50 homeless persons.

-Addressing the emergency shelter and transitional housing needs of homeless persons.
+Addressing the emergency shelter and transitional housing needs of homeless persons

 Developing housing for homeless individuals is one of the most challenging aspects of affordable housing.
 Chronically homeless individuals need physical and mental health services in addition to housing which makes it extremely difficult for local providers to offer housing to homeless persons with the assurance that they will receive needed services in a timely and sufficient manner.
-Nevertheless, during FY2017 the City of Dalton utilized CDBG funding to provide assistance to nonprofits providing emergency shelter and transitional housing to women and children of domestic violence.
+Nevertheless, during FY2018 the City of Dalton utilized CDBG funding to provide assistance to nonprofits providing emergency shelter and transitional housing to women and children of domestic violence.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs